manferlo81/map-number/README.md

 ### ceil

-*Maps a number in a range to a different range, returning a number rounded **up** to the next integer number, it may include number outside the given output range.*
+*Maps a number in a range to a different range, returning a number rounded **up** to the **next** integer number.
+The result is not blimitedto the the given output range.*

 ###### syntax